fsr/haskell-lessons/script/source/typeclasses.rst

 Typeclasses
 ===========

-In addition to the *ad-hoc* polymorphism of type variables Haskell offers another type of polymorphism via a concept called *type classes*.
+In addition to the *parametric* polymorphism of type variables Haskell offers *ad-hoc* polymorphism via a concept called *type classes*.
 Conceptually a *type class* groups a set of types for which there exists a common behaviour.

 Practically a typeclass is the same as an interface in Java or C#.